Table of contents

 Does every ACA child become an alcoholic?

 One of the most frequently asked questions is: do children of people addicted to alcohol also become alcoholics?
 Indeed, the risk of addiction in this group is higher, but it is not predetermined.
-In addition to childhood experiences, of great importance are:- mental health
+In addition to childhood experiences, of great importance are:

 - lifestyle and environment